jarmokivekas/tuamk-thesis/doc/main.md

 ## Spectrum Allocation

-Conventionally bands of the radio spectrum are allocated for use in a particular application, and the rights to transmit on those bands are licensed by a governing body.
+Conventionally, bands of the radio spectrum are allocated for use in a particular application, and the rights to transmit on those bands are licensed by a governing body.
 Licensees may obtain licenses for comparatively long spans of time, during which the allocated spectrum might not be used continuously and in full.
-Faster data transmission rates and widespread use of radio-based communications means that the efficient use of the available spectrum is increasingly important.\cite{subramaniam15}
+Faster data transmission rates and widespread use of radio-based communications means that the efficient use of the available spectrum is increasingly important, as it is a finite resource.\cite{subramaniam15}

 The Finnish Communications Regulatory Authority (FICORA) is the governing body that handles spectrum allocation in Finland.
 FICORA regulates the